SCIInstitute/SCIRun/docs/dev_doc/SCIRun5ModuleGeneration.md

 #### Building

 Once all the files have been created, SCIRun can be built with the new module.
 Be sure to added all eight files to the appropriate *CMakeList.txt* files in the `src/Modules/Math/`, `src/Interface/Modules/Math/`, and `src/Core/Algorithms/Math/`.
-Just add each of the filenames to the appropriate lists within the *CMakeList.txt* file, as shown in the previous examples (Sections [3.4](#34-building-and-testing),[4.1](#41-duplicate-the-previous-module),[4.2](#42-creating-a-custom-ui)).
+Just add each of the filenames to the appropriate lists within the *CMakeList.txt* file, as shown in the previous examples ([Building and Testing](#building-and-testing), [Duplicate the Previous Module](#duplicate-the-previous-module), [Creating a Custom UI](#creating-a-custom-ui)).
 When creating new modules, it can be easier to added the code in a piecemeal fashion.
 This would entail geting SCIRun to build with just the bare minimum of the algorithm code (only `run` with no calls other functions) then to add the other functions in a step by step manner.
 This allows for easier debugging and a more systematic process to get the module working.
-Check Section [6.3](#63-common-build-errors) for common build problems.
+Check [Common Build Errors](#common-build-errors) for common build problems.

 #### Testing